ESL Lesson Plans for Teachers

 Skip

-• Third-pass task in short classes
+• Sequencing or Listen and Fill Gaps in short classes

 • Extra comprehension checks